rickydtran/TigerZone/README.md

 TigerZone$ node tcp-adapter/test-server
 ```

 To prove that the adapter works, we typically just pipe examples from the protocol to the test server.
+Timestamps are also included for perf purposes.

 ## Testing